chenh19/lab/README.md

 ## Advanced
-*Each advanced steps takes around 3-4 weeks (one doesn't have to learn all, but should fully understand the principles of one set of experiments, and should always learn data analyzing and graphing)*
+*Each advanced steps takes around 3-4 weeks (one doesn't have to learn all, but should fully understand the principles of one set of the advanced experiments, and should always learn data analyzing and graphing)*

 #### advanced cell experiments
 - proliferation curve